 During the crusades, Europe began to import distilled rose water.
 This provided a profitable source of trade for the Persians, who had been making and using it for some time.
 Ironically, the profits from the rose water trade helped the Persians to remain autonomous from the European invaders!

 In Europe, diners at medieval banquets often used distilled rose water to wash and scent their hands.
-However, in other parts of the world, rose water was recognized as useful in medicine.
+However, in other parts of the world, rose water was recognised as useful in medicine.
 In Egypt, Greece, China, and India, physicians saw the healing benefits of rose water and praised the plant for its remarkable properties.

 Moving forward to the modern day, contemporary research seems to suggest that these physicians might have been on to something.
 Here are our top seven rose water health benefits.